Sustainability | Renewable Energy

 The City of Portland Bureau of Planning and Sustainability aims for Portland to have a 90% recycling rate by 2030.

-The City of Portland's City Energy Challenge has led to energy efficiency improvements at office buildings, sewage treatment plants, and urban infrastructure such as street lights.
 Portland has required that all new construction and remodeling of municipal buildings conform to guidelines set by the U.S. Green Building Council (such as LEED and Energy Star).

-In addition, there's a Portland Clean Energy Fund that aims to create green jobs, and fund clean energy and energy efficiency improvements in the city.
+In addition, there's a Portland Clean Energy Fund that aims to create green jobs and fund clean energy and energy efficiency improvements in the city.

 Please also see: